ADMP-706949/data-management-tutorial/02_spark_practicalv2.md

 rdd_reduce = rdd_numbers.reduce(lambda x,y: "(" + str(x) + ", " + str(y) + ")")
 print(rdd_reduce)
 ~~~

+reduce() require that the return type of our result be the same type as that of the elements in the RDD we are operating over.

 ##Exercise 2: Create RDD from a file & explore the data